balderdashy/sails-docs/reference/sails.config/sails.config.session.md

 But in production, you'll want to set it to `true`.
 This instructs web browsers that they should refuse to send back the session ID cookie _except_ over a secure protocol (`https://`).

-> **Note:** If you are using HTTPS, but behind a proxy/load balancer - for example, on a PaaS like Heroku - then you should still set `secure: true`.
+> **Note:** If you are using HTTPS behind a proxy/load balancer&mdash;for example, on a PaaS like Heroku&mdash;then you should still set `secure: true`.
 But note that, in order for sessions to work with `secure` enabled, you will _also_ need to set another option called [`sails.config.http.trustProxy`](https://sailsjs.com/documentation/reference/configuration/sails-config-http).

 ##### Do I need an SSL certificate?